Revolutionary, home-use device for the treatment of pelvic floor disorders.

-Develop a device that combines proven LED light therapy, heat, and vibration with an easy to use interface.
+A global first, combining LED light therapy, gentle heat and sonic vibration in a personal product with an easy to use interface.

-Complex ManufacturingWorked through complexities of sealing dissimilar materials while maintaining efficient manufacturing.
+Complex ManufacturingWork through complexities of sealing multiple materials while maintaining strict quality controls.

 Joylux came to Design 1st with a vSCULPT concept image that met the user criteria for this market.
 Joylux embarked on this complex medical product with another design company who fell behind schedule.
 They met with Design 1st who assessed feasibility, applied clever engineering and production-oriented expertise to get Joylux back on track.
 The challenge was how to integrate the LEDs, heat and vibration technology into the ergonomic constraints of the industrial design targets.
 The solution had to be manufacturable and meet strict regulatory guidelines.
 Time to market was critical.